-3. Creating opportunities and empowering all people in our communities a.
-Empowering and supporting our producers and local communities
+3. Creating opportunities and empowering all people in our communities

 Historically, the L'OCCITANE Group has always developed a partnership-based approach with all its suppliers and producers.
 We support their economic development and promote family farming to preserve territories and knowhows.
 For almost 10 years, the purchases made by the central Purchasing team have been monitored in terms CSR, to manage CSR risk but also select suppliers who meet our environmental and social standards.